mysterioustrousers/flunk/README.md

 Flunk
 =====

-A gem for testing a Ruby on Rails web API by simulating a client.
+A gem for testing a Ruby on Rails web APIs by simulating a client.